chanzuckerberg/full-text-mining-ner/README.md

 1. Lee, Jinhyuk, et al. “BioBERT: a pre-trained biomedical language representation model for biomedical text mining.”
 Bioinformatics 36.4 (2020): 1234–1240. <br>
 2. Devlin, Jacob, et al. “Bert: Pre-training of deep bidirectional transformers for language understanding.” arXiv preprint arXiv:1810.04805 (2018).

+This project adheres to the Contributor Covenant code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to opensource@chanzuckerberg.com.